Leon William has special expertise in illustration, visual communication, and the arts.

 What Is Illustration?

-Visuals create a deep, long-term impact on human minds.
-No wonder why visual communication, if used in an appropriate manner, may turn out to be a powerful mechanism for rich storytelling and marketing.
-Illustration, as one of the most widely-used means of visual communication, has evolved over the years to assume a powerful identity in publishing, healthcare, education, and manufacturing industries.
+Visuals create a deep, long-term impact on human minds; it's no wonder visual communication, if used in an appropriate manner, can be a powerful mechanism for rich storytelling and marketing.
+Illustration, as one of the most widely-used means of visual communication, has evolved over the years to assume a powerful identity in the publishing, healthcare, education, and manufacturing industries.

 So what does illustration typically refer to?
-To be precise, illustration is usually a form of graphics that are used for visually explaining a concept or a process to the target audience.
-You can integrate illustration in books, learning materials, animations, posters, flyers, magazines, movies, video games and, in fact, in all types of print and digital media.
+To be precise, illustration is usually a graphic form used to explain a concept or process to a target audience visually.
+You can integrate illustration in books, learning materials, animations, posters, flyers, magazines, movies, video games, and all types of print and digital media.
 Using illustration, you can present any idea or concept in a more interesting manner.

 What Are the Main Types of Illustration?

-Illustration can be broadly classified into two broad categories:
+Illustration can be classified into two broad categories:

 - traditional illustration